 Day 1: Visit Prague – Starts at Pilsner Urquell Brewery in Pilzen

-We start our visit to the Czech Republic by heading to the town of Pilzen about 45 miles west of Prague to visit Pilsner Urquell, the home of the first “pilsner” lager.
+We start our Prague itinerary on a day trip to Pilzen, a village about 45 miles west.
+Here we visit Pilsner Urquell, the home of the first “pilsner” lager.
 Pilsner Urquell has been brewing the same recipe from this location since 1842.
-Because my husband has “industry connections,” we get a private tour of this lovely site, including the underground tunnels.
+Pilsner-style beer is very popular in Europe and this is where it all started.

 Pilsner Urquell Brewery

-Our tour of Pilsner Urquell was gratis as my husband is an “industry partner.”
 Tours of the Brewery are offered to the public every day in six different languages.
-Price per person is currently CZK 250 (about $11 US).
+The price per person is currently CZK 250 (about $11 US).

-The next morning we wake early, enjoy another lovely breakfast at the hotel, and head out to the Old Town Square (Staromestski namesti) to meet up with our guide for a three-hour walking tour of Prague.
+The second day starts with another lovely breakfast at the hotel, after which we head out to Prague’s Old Town Hall (Staromestski namesti) to meet up with our guide for a three-hour walking tour.

-We choose the “Explore Prague Historical Tour,” which starts in the Square and circles around the City.
+We chose the “Explore Prague Historical Tour,” which starts in the Square and circles around the City.
 This tour hits many of the well-known and influential historical sites.
-The Astronomical Clock, the Medieval City Walls, Wenceslaus Square, Jewish Town, and Letna Park (great view of the City from there) were among our stops.
+The Astronomical Clock, the Medieval City Walls, the Dancing House, the Jewish Quarter (including the old Jewish cemetery), and Letna Park (some of the best views of Prague) were among our stops.